microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 oneline: "Generating types by re-using an existing type."
 ---

-When you don't want to repeat yourself, sometimes a type needs to be based on another type: that is, a new type with the same JavaScript object properties as another type, but modified in some way.
+When you don't want to repeat yourself, sometimes a type needs to be based on another type.

-For example, supposing you have a mutable `Person` type and also want a separate type for an immutable Person, and another for a partially-built Person, and another separate type to represent per-property change-flags then you would need to repeat the property list every time, with modifications:
+For example, suppose you have a `Person` type and also want separate types for an immutable Person and a partially-built Person, along with a type to represent per-property change-flags.
+You would need to repeat the property list every time:

 ```ts twoslash
 type Person = {